 For Salma Hayek, her case of COVID-19 was near-fatal in 2020.
-In an interview with Variety in the lead up to her role for House of Gucci, the actress recalled spending seven weeks quarantined in her house and refused to go to hospital when she needed to be put on oxygen.
+In an interview with Variety in the lead-up to her role for House of Gucci, the actress recalled spending seven weeks quarantined in her house and refused to go to the hospital when she needed to be put on oxygen.

 “My doctor begged me to go to the hospital because it was so bad,” Hayek told the publication.
 “I said, ‘No, thank you.
 I’d rather die at home.'”